JohnKaul/sysconf/readme.md

 -f      Configuration file

 ## DESCRIPTION
-This utility will print/change a configuration value stored in a configuration file formatted in the typical key/value syntax.
+This utility will print/change a configuration value stored in a configuration file formatted in a simple key/value syntax.

+Operating systems and user tools have many configuration files which can be kept in many different syntax languages.
+On FreeBSD there are a few tools to parse system type configuration files (`sysrc` and `sysctl` for example) to parse/change a few of the different configuration syntaxes and each tool has it's own command flags and options.
+Managing system configuration files is typically done with tools like the ones listed or with an editor.

+The current tool(s) in FreeBSD (`sysrc`) can be made to work on other files other than /etc/rc.conf but the tool does not handle configuration files written in UCL -i.e., with a dot in the name -e.g., jail.conf files.
+Other configuration settings (like: `sysctl` for kernel settings) are also kept using a different style than UCL.
+This utility is meant to offer simple key/value changes, for the different configuration styles/languages, in one tool (in lieu of several for example).
+Although, this tool--while not being terribly robust and exhaustive--should offer the ability to make changes to many different style configuration key/value entries like the `sysrc` and `sysctl` type of tools with no external library dependencies.
+Meaning, this tool does not rely on third party libraries to parse UCL, JSON, etc. it uses a simple tokeniser to parse the entries and syntax to make changes/additions.
+Because this tool does not use external libraries, this ultimately limits it's use--it will not parse XML for example--but should offer a more consistent user interface for making changes to key/value type configuration files.

-By design this utility does not have any flags to specify actions to preform different actions, instead this utility will determine what to do based on the arguments given.
+By design this utility does not have many flags/options to specify actions to preform different actions, instead this utility will try to determine what to do (-i.e., add/change) based on the arguments given.
 See the examples below.
-This utility will also try to determine the syntax of the key/value pair by reading the configuration file (-i.e. it will try to determine if the value needs quotes or a temination character and either spaces or an equal sign or colon seperation character).
+This utility will also try to determine the syntax of the key/value pair by reading the configuration file (-i.e., it will try to determine if the value needs quotes or a termination character and either spaces or an equal sign or colon separation character).

-Configuration file syntaxes this utility can parse:
+Example configuration file syntaxes this utility can parse/change:
 ```
     key=value
     key = value;